Karyoplasma/HotAHeroEditor/README.md

 ### Still a beta release ###

 Please report any problems you encounter by opening a new issue on here on github and attaching the HotAHeroEditor.log file from the programs directory.

+### Information if you want to build yourself

+I don't use a build manager, so I included the Eclipse .project file and the .classpath.
+Dependencies are MigLayout (1.5) and log4j-core and -api (2.22.1).
+I might migrate to a build manager later, I'll update this section in that case.